JohnGalinato808/JohnGalinato808.github.io/essays/Quantum_Age.md

 Hilbert space, rather than classical variables” (7).
 It is not a linear way of achieving answers like how classical computing would function, but rather analyzes all possible solutions and finds the most optimal or probable solution.
-With the possibility of finding probable answers or solutions, some major concerns are brought upon cybersecurity and other applications of quantum computing.
+With the possibility of finding probable answers or solutions, some major concerns are brought upon cyber security and other applications of quantum computing.
 Within this paper, the hardware of a quantum computer, how a quantum computer functions, and applications of quantum computing will be examined to answer the question of “how can quantum computing potentially change the world of computer science and its